opentofu/tofu-ls/docs/architecture.md

 ### Root Modules Feature Jobs

-- `GetTerraformVersion` - obtains Terraform version via `terraform version -json`
+- `GetTofuVersion` - obtains OpenTofu version via `tofu version -json`
 - `ParseModuleManifest` - parses module manifest with metadata about any installed modules
-- `ObtainSchema` - obtains provider schemas via `terraform providers schema -json`
+- `ObtainSchema` - obtains provider schemas via `tofu providers schema -json`
-- `ParseProviderVersions` is a job complimentary to `ObtainSchema` in that it obtains versions of providers/schemas from Terraform CLI's lock file
+- `ParseProviderVersions` is a job complimentary to `ObtainSchema` in that it obtains versions of providers/schemas from OpenTofu CLI's lock file

 ### Adding a new feature / "language"